The National Diabetes Goal: Turning the Tide of Pre-diabetes in America

 Risk Factors Associated with Type 2 Diabetes

 The American Diabetes Association identifies several risk factors associated with type 2 diabetes.
-They include a family history of diabetes or heart disease, being overweight or obese, being physically inactive and having high blood pressure or triglycerides or low HDL cholesterol.
+They include a family history of diabetes or heart disease, being affected by excess weight or obesity, being physically inactive and having high blood pressure or triglycerides or low HDL cholesterol.
 African Americans, Hispanics, Native Americans, Asian Americans and Pacific Islanders are also at higher risk for developing diabetes.

 Confirming the important role that family history and genetics play in diabetes, a recent report in the Journal of the American Medical Association1 estimates that one in three boys and two in five girls born in the year 2000 are at risk to develop diabetes in their lifetime; this number increases to one in two for minority children born that year.
 Diabetes is more common in African Americans, Latinos, Native Americans and Asian Americans/Pacific Islanders.
 This means these groups are also at increased risk for developing pre-diabetes.